renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 ![cube](https://user-images.githubusercontent.com/63553829/90935672-1dc44880-e3da-11ea-8af9-a5c304f9ac8f.png){: .mx-auto.d-block :}

-3 - The thrird question was to create a table "customer_ids" with customers that existed in the "transactions" table, but not in the "customer" table.
+3 - The third question was to create a table "customer_ids" with customers that existed in the "transactions" table, but not in the "customer" table.
 So we again use pandas *merge* with an indicator *i* and an *outer* join.
 Here this results in a table with *both* for inner keys, and *left_only* for keys present only in "transaction" table, then we use this indicator as a selector, and drop the indicator column afterwards.
 Here's the code:

 ```javascript
 customer_ids = transactions.merge(customer, indicator='i', how='outer').query('i == "left_only"').drop('i',axis=1)